sundeepbassi/quizzy-movies/README.md

 - The main container box area is used to incorporate both the questions and answers.

-- The questions are at the top in the box.
+- The questions are at the top of the container box.

 - There are 4 answers in the four blue buttons and the user can click one of the buttons to reveal the answer.

-- The correct answer will appear in a green button box and the incorrect answers will appear in a red button boxes.
+- The correct answer will appear in a green button box and the incorrect answers will appear in a red button box.

-- There is a next button located at the bottom in the box and this will take the user to a new game box.
+- There is a next button located at the bottom of the box and this will take the user to a new game box.

 - At the end of the game there is a restart button that the user can click to play the game again.